braincrafted/mq-bundle/README.md

-BcMqBundle
+BraincraftedMqBundle
 ==========

-BcMqBundle wraps [BcMq](https://github.com/braincrafted/mq) into a nice bundle for Symfony2 to provide you with a PHP implementation of a Message Queue Sever.
+BraincraftedMqBundle wraps [BcMq](https://github.com/braincrafted/mq) into a nice bundle for Symfony2 to provide you with a PHP implementation of a Message Queue Sever.

 By [Florian Eckerstorfer](http://florianeckerstorfer.com).